 Hardwired for 120VAC, this model features a non-replaceable, sealed-in battery backup.
-It also contains a voice message system and SMART Hush® Control to temporarily silence nuisance alarms.
+It also contains a voice message system and SMART HUSH® Control to temporarily silence nuisance alarms.

 Teach children how to respond to the alarm and that they should never play with the unit.
-This alarm was designed specifically for use in a residential environment.
+This alarm is a multi-criteria device designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
 It is not designed for use in a recreational vehicle (RV) or boat.